-Sylacauga City Schools is noted for its long history of dedicated teachers who not only taught, but inspired their students to achieve great things.
+Sylacauga City Schools is noted for its long history of dedicated teachers who not only taught, but also inspired their students to achieve great things.
 To continue this legacy of teaching and learning, a group of retired teachers, support staff, and administrators came together to endow a college scholarship through the Sylacauga City Schools Foundation for a future teacher.

-Maggie stated, “I feel the pursuit of a career in education should always begin with a passion for helping others.
-I have been inspired by many teachers, coaches, and educators within my family.
-My goal as a future teacher is to support students with academics and help develop their passions through my involvement with clubs and extracurricular activities.”
 The teaching profession is a very rewarding one met with challenges, opportunities, and successes; and this future teacher will embrace it all with inspiration and a deep understanding of the impact teachers make in shaping the lives of their students.

-Congratulations to Maggie Green!
+Congratulations to Kalina Shorter!

 To apply for the Future Teacher Scholarship, download the application here.